Reporter Rails Against CIA’s Oblique Position on Assassinations

 “It’s not just about this particular request, it’s the concern about how this particular practice will be applied writ large,” Moss said.

 The CIA is the only named defendant in the case.
-It has not returned a request for comment.
+A spokesman for the agency declined to comment.